ventureoo/nvidia-tweaks/README.md

   - This patch removes restriction on maximum number of simultaneous NVENC video encoding sessions imposed by Nvidia to consumer-grade GPUs.
 You can read more about it here: https://github.com/keylase/nvidia-patch
-  - In the AUR package, you can get it by enabling the option in PKGBUILD:
-    `_nvidia_patch=y`.
-No additional actions are required, the patch is applied automatically by the pacman hook.
   - As an alternative, there is [nvlax](https://github.com/illnyang/nvlax).
     Unlike nvidia-patch, it can be used for any driver version.
 - Power Setup (PowerMizer)